James T. Willerson: Career

 In 1972, Willerson was recruited to UT Southwestern Medical School Faculty and Parkland Hospital in Dallas to help build their nascent cardiology programs.
-He was subsequently encouraged to move to Houston in 1989 to become the Chairman of Internal Medicine at the new University of Texas Health Science Center at Houston and collaborate in studies with Cooley.
+He was subsequently encouraged to move to Houston in 1989 to become the Chairman of Internal Medicine at the new McGovern Medical School at University of Texas Health Science Center at Houston and collaborate in studies with Cooley.
 Immediately upon arrival, Willerson stated his goal to establish the Institute of Molecular Medicine for the Prevention of Human Diseases in Houston’s Texas Medical Center.
 While serving in the role of Chairman, Willerson was named to the American Clinical and Climatological Association alongside Don W. Powell and elected a Member of the Institute of Medicine of the National Academy of Sciences.

 Willerson accepted various administrative roles throughout his career, including chief of medical services at Memorial Hermann Hospital, editor-in-chief of Circulation, medical director of the Texas Heart Institute, chief of cardiology at St. Luke's Episcopal Hospital, and adjunct professor at Baylor College of Medicine.
 He was forced to leave a few of his positions to accept the appointment of the president of the University of Texas Health Science Center at Houston.
 During his tenure as president, Willerson oversaw the construction of five major facilities.
 In 2007, Willerson stepped down from his position as president of the University of Texas Health Science Center at Houston to succeed Cooley as head of the Texas Heart Institute.
 Following this, he was inducted into the Texas Longhorn Hall of Fame and named the recipient of the 2010 PTV Sciences Star of Texas Healthcare Award.
 As well, an Endowed Chair position at the Brown Foundation Institute of Molecular Medicine for the Prevention of Human Diseases was named in his honor.

 On July 1, 2011, Willerson was appointed President and Medical Director of the Texas Heart Institute, which he served until June 30, 2014.
 Upon stepping down from the position, he was named President Emeritus of Texas Heart Institute where he was expected to "share THI’s advances and vision for the future of cardiovascular discovery."
 In 2017, UT named their cardiovascular research center at the Institute for Computational Engineering and Sciences in honor of Willerson.
 He was also appointed an honorary Editor-in-Chief of the journal Clinical Medicine and Therapeutics.
 Willerson died on September 16, 2020, from cancer.
 He was posthumously elected President Emeritus of UTHealth, becoming the first person to be awarded that distinction.